bic-berkeley/psych-214-fall-2016/_sources/packages_namespaces.txt

   suggestions;
-* In IPython, get the help for particular functions or classes with the question mark at the end of the function or class name * e.g.  ``np.round?`` followed by in the notebook.
+* In IPython, get the help for particular functions or classes with the question mark at the end of the function or class name * e.g.  ``np.round?`` followed by the Return key;
 * In numpy or scipy (we'll come across scipy later), you can find stuff using ``lookfor``.
 For example, let's say you hadn't guessed that ``np.sqrt`` was the square root function in numpy, you could try ``np.lookfor('square